Hawai’i Trip Journal 2010

 As the competition for food waxed, the birds became more aggressive and hysterical, flying at each other with claws.
 My original hen turned out to be quite ferocious in trying to drive off all intruders, as she considered me her find.
 It got pretty chaotic and screechy, a nearly criminal cockfight.
 Then Lindy returned.

 We chose a “strenuous” trail (according to the map) that the lady at the museum assured us wasn’t strenuous, the entry point 1.2 miles past her building.
-It took ten minutes to get to it because of the potholes.
+It took ten minutes driving to get to it because of the potholes.
 No matter how slowly I went, it seemed at moments that I was going to destroy the car.
 Even four-wheel drive SUVs moved gingerly.

 Our trail was called ‘Awa ‘awapuhi and was supposed to represent native forest, used for production of medicines, houses, and boats, but I couldn’t tell the useful plants or guess their potential uses.
 The trailhead started at 4200 feet and descended rapidly.
-A runaway kid named Doug passed us like a herd of buffalo, and then we heard his parents shouting his name from faraway amid the bird calls for most of our walk down.
+A runaway kid named Doug passed us like a herd of buffalo, and then we heard his parents shouting his name from faraway amid bird calls for most of our walk down.
 The first unseen birds bandied a tune with three distinct passages: a whistle sequence, a bridging trill, and a simple flute.

 What was most notable was not the vegetation but the changing temperature.
 We began in hot sun and gradually entered the damp and chilly underworld.
 The plants changed too; their medicinal aromas deepened.
 The original bird talk was replaced by different complicated songs.

 After about a half hour we realized that we weren’t going to get to any sort of lookout and we would have to climb every step we took back up, so we reversed course.
-The return hike became so arduous that we broke it into five-minute stretches with two-minute breaks, partly as a diversion.
-After four such stretches, I made a wild guess that it would take five more to get us out of the valley, and that turned to be right—we were relieved that it wasn’t eight or ten.
+The return hike became so arduous that we broke it into five-minute stretches with two-minute breaks as a diversion.
+After four such stretches, I made a wild guess that it would take five more to get us out of the valley, and that turned to be right—we were glad that it wasn’t eight or ten.

 On the way back to Po’ipu, we stopped at the town of Hanapepe, about 7:00 on the Kaua’i clock.
 As we left the car in a parking space, we saw that something was developing on the central green.
 We thought it was a farmer’s market, but then it turned into what looked more like a big community picnic, so we headed onto the main street where we got caught up for an hour in art galleries and curiosity shops, snippets of the Pacific of Captain Cook and Herman Melville, plus the usual coconut, pineapple, turtle, bird, and warrior icons.